Caellwyn/south-king-county-opportunity-youth/README.md

 We see above that more youth are out of work and school with just a high school diploma or GED in 2017 than in 2016, however a lower percentage of youth with at least some college are out of work and school.
 This supports our conclusion that post-secondary education has been the key to reducing the rates of opportunity youth in these regions.

-### Conclusions
+### Conclusion

+Many youth in King County face significant obstacles in becoming engages with work and/or school.
+These include poverty, parenthood, physical and mental health, criminal convictions, homelessness, and past academic struggles <sup>1</sup>.
+These barriers represent policy opportunities to clear a path forward toward further education for these youth.

 The trend toward jobs requiring more education leads us to recommend improving access to community colleges and trade schools.
-This should come in the form of tuition waivers, childcare subsidies, transportation allowances, living and food stipends, and targeted outreach.
+This should come in the form of tuition waivers, childcare subsidies, transportation allowances, living and food stipends, health care, access to respectful remedial education, and targeted outreach.
 With these interventions we can improve the lives of these youth and their contributions to our society and economy.

 ## References